Keto Peanut Brittle

 How to make Keto Peanut Brittle

-2. Place the butter, swerve, and vanilla essence in a small saucepan over medium-high heat.
+2. Create the caramel: Combine the butter, Swerve, and vanilla extract in a small saucepan over medium-high heat.
+Stir frequently to prevent burning.

 Keto peanut brittle on baking paper.